Nepiki/Guides/~WORK-IN-PROGRESS~--Pokemon-Pinball:-Ruby-&-Sapphire.md

 **10 points** | _Complete the Kecleon Bonus Challenge with at least 1m remaining_

 There are a few tricks that can help speed up completion of this stage.
-Firstly, having the Timer Up upgrade will give you an extra 30 seconds to work with.
+Firstly, having the Timer Up power-up will give you an extra 30 seconds to work with.
 As with the other Quick achievements, this is helpful, but not essential.
 The Devon Scope can be helpful while learning its movement patterns, but I find I tend to waste too much time trying to grab it rather than tracking Kecleon's movements directly.
 Watch the pool and plants carefully for ripples and movement as these will tell you where your invisible opponent is and which direction its going.
 You'll be able to tell you've knocked it over from the little dust cloud and accompanying sound effect.

 ### Duskull and Dusclops